The End Is Near: The Official Game Of Thrones Season 8 Trailer Is Finally Here

-In the final season of Game of Thrones, everything's dark.
-And not just because the wildly addictive and successful show is coming to end — it's literally a dark trailer, full of shadows and ominous warnings.

-The highly-anticipated season 8 of GoT has been teasing the plot and ending of the show for what feels like decades now, and the first official trailer for the upcoming season does just that: tease.
-Few questions are given answers in the 2-minute long clip, but we do get some chilling visuals and dialogue from our favourite Stark (Arya, duh), and some great footage of our scale-y friends (the dragons).
+The highly-anticipated season 8 of GoT has been teasing the plot and ending of the show for what feels like decades now, and the first official trailer for the upcoming season does more of the same.
+Few questions are given answers in the 2-minute long clip, but we do get some chilling visuals and dialogue from our favorite Stark (Arya, duh), and some great footage of our scale-y friends (the dragons).

 Advertisement